purely-cxm/purely-cxm/README.md

 # Hi, I'm Cameron Portis 👋

 Welcome to my GitHub profile!
-I'm an Undergraduate Cybersecurity Engineering Intern with a passion for developing innovative tools and incorporating the latest technologies to enhance the cybersecurity landscape.
+I'm an Undergraduate Cybersecurity Engineering Intern with a passion for developing innovative tools and incorporating the latest technologies to enhance the cybersecurity landscape and elevate the entire security enterprise.

 ## 🔧 Technologies & Tools